Skip to main content

 Using an integrative approach, my therapeutic style is grounded in compassion, honesty, humor, and humility.
 I work with individuals of all ages, but specialize in working with college-age adults.
 Individual therapy sessions are provided for 45-minutes/session, usually scheduled on a weekly basis.
 These weekly sessions lay the foundation for a strong therapeutic relationship, help with learning new skills, and create important momentum so you can experience relief and reach your therapy goals.
 We will work together to acknowledge and understand your past experiences and begin to re-affirm your feelings of personal worth.
 I also provide full and partial psychological evaluations, diagnostic evaluations (ADHD, mood, anxiety, learning, autism, developmental disorders), and educational evaluations.
 Assessments can be structured to measure social functioning, personality, memory, language, learning, and attention, or to provide diagnostic clarity.
 Individualized recommendations provided will support and facilitate growth, helping to set the path for success.

-Photo of Dipesh Patel
+Photo of Maggi Price

 Psychologist